SebastianOpriel/mds-wiki/Home.md

 In the Dataspace Connector configuration the value of the clearing.house.url property must be set accordingly.
 More information on how to configure the Clearing House URL for the Dataspace Connector can be found here: https://international-data-spaces-association.github.io/DataspaceConnector/Deployment/Configuration#ids-settings

-### Pilot environment
+### Productive environment
-An overview of the pilot environment can be found here: https://logging.mobilitydataspace.io/
+An overview of the productive environment can be found here: https://logging.mobilitydataspace.io/

 #### Broker / Metadata Catalog
 The user interface of the broker/metadata catalog can be found at https://broker.mobilitydataspace.io/resources